Rectal Pain and Pressure After Ileostomy Surgery

 tudibird

 Thank you all for your feedback.
 Fortunately, my doctor told me to start taking stool softeners (which he thought the nurses had told me to do at discharge - which they hadn't).
-Since starting the stool softeners, things are going much better and I am having less pain and pressure.
+Since starting the stool softeners things are going much better and I am having less pain and pressure.
 Hooray!

-How to Manage Ostomy Leaks with LeeAnne Hayden | Hollister
+Getting Support in the Ostomy Community with LeeAnne Hayden | Hollister